Fusion-Party-Aus/Formal-Documents/Constitution.md

     a. the Member's annual subscription is more than 12 months in arrears; or

     b. where no annual subscription is payable—
-       i) the Secretary has made a written request to the Member to confirm that he or she wishes to remain a Member; and ii) the Member has not, within 14 days of receiving that request, confirmed in writing that they wish to remain a Member.
+       i. the Secretary has made a written request to the Member to confirm that he or she wishes to remain a Member; and ii. the Member has not, within 14 days of receiving that request, confirmed in writing that they wish to remain a Member.

 ### 17. Register of Members

 1. The Secretary must keep and maintain a Register of Members that includes—
     a. for each current Member—
-       i) the Member's name;
+       i. the Member's name;
-        ii) the address for notice last given by the Member; iii) the date of becoming a Member; and iv) any other information determined by the Committee;
+       ii. the address for notice last given by the Member; iii. the date of becoming a Member; and iv) any other information determined by the Committee;
     b. for each former Member, the date of ceasing to be a Member.